Attention-Based Multimodal Image Matching: Multiscale attention-based multimodal patch matching

-where $a_{i},p_{j}$ and $n_{k}$ are triplets of positive, anchor and negative samples, $m$ is a margin, and $d$ is the Euclidean distance.
 We used $m=1$ which is a common choice for the margin that also worked well in previous works.
-We also experimented using other values, but the performance was not improved.
-We chose $d$ as the Euclidean distance function to be able to utilize efficient large-scale K-nearest-neighbors search schemes for descriptors matching in $L_{2}$ spaces \cite{LSH}.
-As the hard negative $ n_{k}$ is dynamically chosen within each batch following the HardNet approach \cite{HardNet}, we utilize the symmetry between $a_{i},p_{j}$ and train the network using a symmetrized formulation of Eq. \ref {eq:triplet_loss} as follows:
+We also experimented using other values, but the performance did not improve.
+We chose $d$ as the Euclidean distance function to be able to utilize efficient large-scale K nearest-neighbor search schemes for matching descriptors in $L_{2}$ spaces \cite{LSH}.